lyteword/chspurgeon-tod/volume-3/psalm-55.md

  *—L. Wright,* 1616.

 **Verse 21.** *The words of his mouth were smoother than butter, but war was in his heart: his words were softer than oil, yet were they drawn swords.* Well, when I came to the justice again, there was Mr. Foster, of Bedford, who coming out of another room, and seeing me by the light of the candle, for it was dark night when I came thither, he said unto me, "Who is there?
 John Bunyan?" with much seeming affection, as if he would have leaped in my neck and kissed me, (A right Judas.), which made me somewhat wonder that such a man as he, with whom I had so little acquaintance, and, besides, that had ever been a close opposer of the ways of God, should carry himself so full of love to me, but afterwards when I saw what he did, it caused me to remember those sayings, *Their tongues were softer than oil, yet were they drawn swords,* and again, "Beware of men, "etc. When I had answered him that, blessed be God, I was well, he said, "What is the occasion of your being here?" or to that purpose.
 To whom I answered that I was at a meeting of people a little way off, intending to speak a word of exhortation to them; but the justice hearing thereof (said I) was pleased to send his warrant to fetch me before him, etc.—John Bunyan.
-In relation to J.B.'s imprisonment: written by *himself.
+In relation to J. B.'s imprisonment: written by *himself.
 Offor's edit., Vol. 1. p.
 52.*

 **Verse 21.** (*first clause* ).—

 Smooth are his words, his voice as honey sweet,

-Yet war was in his heart, and dark deceit. *Moschus (B.C.
-250.)*
+Yet war was in his heart, and dark deceit. *Moschus (B. C. 250.)*

 **Verse 22.** *Cast thy burden upon the Lord,* etc. The remedy which the Psalm suggests, and, perhaps, the only resource in a difficulty of the kind, where the enemies of true religion are fighting under the semblance of friendship, is announced in an oracular voice from God: "Cast thy care upon Jehovah, for he will sustain thee; he will not suffer the just one to be tossed about for ever." *R. H. Ryland.*

 **Verse 22.** *Cast thy burden upon the Lord,* etc. The best way to ease thyself is to lay thy load upon God; he will take it up and also carry thee.
 There is many a man would be willing to go of himself if another would but carry his burden for him; but if you throw your burden upon God he will not only carry that, but will also carry you.
 He cares not how much weight a Christian layeth on his back; a true Israelite may ease himself, and best please his God at once.
 God delights not to see tears in thine eyes, or paleness in thy countenance; thy groans and sighs make no music in his ears.
 He had rather that thou wouldst free thyself of thy burden by casting it upon him, that he might rejoice in thy joy and comfort.
 Now, true confidence in God, and resting upon God, will both free thee of thy burden and also bring in the strength of God to sustain and bear thee up from falling.
 Wouldst thou, therefore, own God as thy strength, and fetch strength from God to thy soul? rest upon God, roll thyself upon him, and that

-1\.In time of greatest weakness.
+1\.
+In time of greatest weakness.

-2\.In time of greatest service.
+2\.
+In time of greatest service.

-3\.In times of greatest trials.
+3\.
+In times of greatest trials.

  *—Samuel Blackerby,* 1674.